Dream Your Life Away

 Dream Your Life Away is the debut studio album by Australian singer-songwriter Vance Joy.
 It was released in Australia and New Zealand on 5 September 2014 via Liberation Music.
 The album was released on 9 September 2014 in the US via Atlantic Records and worldwide via Warner Music.
 The album has peaked to number 1 on the Australian Albums Chart.
-A "Deluxe Edition" was released on 4 September 2015, consisting of two new tracks and five live tracks.
+A deluxe edition was released on 4 September 2015, consisting of two new tracks and five live tracks.

-As of January 2018, the album has worldwide sales over 2,000,000.
+As of January 2018, the album has worldwide sales over 2 million.

 Background

 During a performance in Boston, Vance Joy explained that the song "My Kind of Man" included advice his uncle once gave him when he was young.
-But he later learned from his father that the quoted advice was actually from a Lynyrd Skynyrd song.
-Vance Joy noted that though the lyrics changed, the message stayed the same: "Find something you love and understand."
+However, he later learned from his father that the quoted advice was actually from a Lynyrd Skynyrd song.
+Vance Joy noted that, though the lyrics changed, the message stayed the same: "Find something you love and understand."